mantidproject/mantid/docs/source/release/v4.1.0/indirect_geometry.rst

 Bug Fixes
 #########
 - Fixed an error caused by loading a Sample into ConvFit which does not have a resolution parameter for the analyser.
+- Fixed a crash caused by changing the Preview Spectrum on Elwin after clicking Run.

 Data Reduction Interface